 - Model Validation: Model approval is for a limited period (at most 12 months).
 The Model Owner ensures Line 1 validation work is proportionate, depending on the materiality of the model, the level of any changes being made, known limitations of the model and the extent of validation in recent cycles.
-A Line 2 Independent Validation is carried out in alternate years (potentially annually if rated Amber or Red), with the scope of the Independent Validation being challenged by the Technical Challenge Committee (TCC).
-A Line 2 Independent Validation report (co-authored by the Independent Validator and a Line 2 representative) is produced for the model to support the re-approval process.
+A Line 2 model risk assessment is carried out annually to determine the appropriate level of independent validation for that year.
+Where a full validation is deemed appropriate, the scope of the Independent Validation is challenged by the Technical Challenge Committee (TCC) and a Line 2 Independent Validation report (co-authored by the Independent Validator and a Line 2 representative) is produced for the model to support the re-approval process.
 This is challenged at TCC prior to being submitted for approval to IMGC.
 This committee reviews and approves the most material models and further enhances visibility of modelling issues at a senior management level.
-In years when the model is not required to complete an Independent Validation, it will undergo a Basic Validation (a Line 2 desktop review of the Line 1 validation results, with approval for future use by Line 2 and MRE there is no approval by IMGC). - Ongoing monitoring and tracking of the Risk recommendations: Progress against IMGC actions and Risk recommendations is tracked by IMGC and Risk. - Line 2 Review: The Validation Work plan is owned by Line 2 and defines the validation tests and standards applied to ensure compliance with regulations and LBG Policies and Standards.
+In years when the model is not required to complete a full Independent Validation, it will either undergo a Proportionate Validation (targeting an area of particular risk within the model and typically used where there has been a change or new use of a model which has been relatively recently validated, or that is well established and understood with low materiality- there is no approval by IMGC).) or be approved for a further year. - Ongoing monitoring and tracking of the Risk recommendations: Progress against IMGC actions and Risk recommendations is tracked by IMGC and Risk. - Line 2 Review: The Validation Work plan is owned by Line 2 and defines the validation tests and standards applied to ensure compliance with regulations and LBG Policies and Standards.
 A review is completed by Line 2 (either as part of the basic validation or part of the Independent Validation).
 It incorporates an assessment of closure of previous recommendations, details new recommendations, refers to PRA and Internal Audit feedback, and provides a summary of or reference to interactions between Lines 1 and 2. - PRA Review: Where the PRA has provided feedback or recommended changes, Line 2 assesses progress towards these as part of their review. - Internal Audit: Where Internal Audit has reviewed model activity, Line 2 assess progress towards closure of Management Actions as part of their review.